 Despite rich water reserves just beneath Malawi’s ground, many rural villages have unusable well pumps due to broken parts, theft, or simple degradation of the well itself.

 Because rural areas do not have access to the funding, tools, training, or services to repair these wells, Malawi still has over 2.4 million people without access to safe water, and over 5,300 children are dying every year from water-borne illness and disease alone.

 CHILD LEGACY CAN REPAIR A VILLAGE’S WELL FOR ONLY $1,250 AND PROVIDE CLEAN WATER TO OVER 2,100 PEOPLE!

 Child Legacy International repairs broken water pumps across the entire country of Malawi, an entirely free service for the communities in need.
 Repairing wells alone ensures decreased mortality rates and allows women and girls— who spend the majority of their days hauling water long distances — the chance to manage their households, attend school, or engage in income generating work.
 A gospel message is shared during every repair; however, a Christian faith is not required to receive a well repair.
 We work closely with community members to teach and promote safe health and hygiene practices, such as washing their hands and dishes with soap and handling water the safe way.
 The goal of our Clean Water program is to reduce the spread of waterborne illnesses across the nation.

 Clean Water Climb

-- The cost of a CLI well repair is $1250, each repair brings clean water to 2,100 people
+- The cost of a CLI well repair is $1,250.
+Each well repair brings clean water to over 2,100 people

-- CLI’s team has repaired over 2,700 wells; averaging nearly 365 repairs per year
+- Child Legacy’s Malawian team of professional and highly-experienced well engineers has repaired over 5,350 wells to date; averaging nearly 365 repairs per year

-- CLI’s Clean Water Initiative has been recognized by Malawi’s Parliament as a successful intervention to reducing water-borne illness in the rural areas
+- CLI’s Clean Water Initiative has been recognized by Malawi’s Parliament as a sustainable and successful intervention to reducing water-borne illness and death in the rural areas